thieu-b55/Personal-Alarm-Dual-GPS/README.md

 # Personal-Alarm-Dual-GPS

+# Warning: The volume of the buzzer may cause hearing damage.

-Built with
+# Built with

-SIM A7670E 4G successor to the well-known 2G SIM800 modules with built-in GNSS receiver
+SIM A7670E 		4G successor to the well-known 2G SIM800 modules with a built-in GNSS receiver.

-The "E" after 7670 indicates the continent; for continents other than Europe, please consult the manual
+The "E" after 7670 indicates the continent.
+For countries other than Europe, please consult the manual.

 SAM M-10Q		Ublox GNSS module

 STM32G431CB	STM32 board with compact dimensions

-When activated:
+# Activate alarm

+Press the alarm button

-12 x 1-watt red LEDs flash at a frequency of 25 Hz
+12 x 1 Watt red LEDs flash at a frequency of 25 Hz

-Extremely powerful alarm signal (120 dB)
+Extremely powerful alarm signal (120dB)

-The buzzer is disabled in the program using "//" (line 135).
-To avoid hearing damage, it is recommended to only activate this when everything has been tested and is ready for use.
+The buzzer is disabled in the program using "//" (line 145).
+To avoid hearing damage, 	it is recommended to only activate it once everything has been tested and is ready for 	use.

 SMS to a maximum of 5 mobile numbers with a pre-programmed text followed by the current location

+# Test

+First press the test button, followed by the alarm button.

+Then release the alarm button first, and then the test button.

+A text message is sent to the number in position 6.

+The LEDs light for 1 second.

+The buzzer activates for 1 second.